TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 ------------------------------------------------------------------

-Variable names with double leading underscores are "mangled" to provide a simple but effective way to define class private variables.
-Any identifier of the form ``__spam`` (at least two leading underscores, at most one trailing underscore) is textually replaced with ``_classname__spam``, where ``classname`` is the current class name with any leading underscores stripped.
+Variable names with double leading underscores are "mangled" to provide a simple but effective way to define kundi private variables.
+Any identifier of the form ``__spam`` (at least two leading underscores, at most one trailing underscore) is textually replaced with ``_classname__spam``, where ``classname`` is the current kundi name with any leading underscores stripped.

 This doesn't guarantee privacy: an outside user can still deliberately access the "_classname__spam" attribute, and private values are visible in the object's